How to Get Rid of Bugs Organically

 Home Pest Control

 Inside the home is probably where most people are concerned about what sort of pest control they use.
-Choosing an organic way to get rid of unwanted fleas, roaches, mice and other creatures will help keep your family and pets healthy and safe.
+Choosing an organic way to get rid of fleas, roaches, mice and other creatures will help keep your family and pets healthy and safe.

 Boric acid powder acts as a stomach poison to insects and can be used to control cockroaches, ants, termites, and many other household pests.
 When these insects walk through it, the boric acid sticks to their legs and is carried back to the colony.
 The fine powder is ingested as the insects groom each other.
 Boric acid is less toxic to humans and pets than table salt.